aditikumarrout/code-20220306-aditikumarrout/README.md

-BMI Calculator can be used for calculation of body mass index of multiple people and also will produce a sheet of BMI details. it will also help people to produce a sheet with overweight people so that they can take some precautions.
+BMI Calculator can be used for calculation of body mass index of multiple people and also will produce a sheet of BMI details.
+It will also help people to produce a sheet with overweight people so that they can take some precautions.

     json_input.json – This file contains the source JSON input